Creating, Editing and Deleting Annotations

 - 2.Use the numeric hotkeys (e.g. 1, 2, 3, etc.) displayed next to the corresponding Object Label

-When you create an Instance, the default tool for that Label type will be automatically selected (e.g. the Brush Tool will be selected by default when creating an Instance of a Segmentation).
+When you create an Entity, the default tool for that Label type will be automatically selected (e.g. the Brush Tool will be selected by default when creating an Entity of a Segmentation).

-All Instances are organized within each Object Label's expansion panel.
+All Entities are organized within each Object Label's expansion panel.

 When an annotation is created inside of the Annotation Tool, a corresponding